angga7togk/VanillaElytra/README.md

 # VanillaElytra
-This plugin implements vanilla Elytra into PocketMine-MP
+This plugin implements vanilla Elytra into PocketMine-MP Nethergames